puneet-walia/CancerClassifier/README.md

 ## Demo

-You can access the live demo of this skin cancer classification app [here](https://your-app-name.herokuapp.com).
+You can access the demo video of this skin cancer classification app [here](https://your-app-name.herokuapp.com).

 ## Getting Started